 In speaking for the passing of the motion, Florida-based Realtor and team leader Zahide Wallace reminisced of her personal experience sharing a healing conversation with one of her team members.
 “It was a conversation in which she shared with me her personal experiences and the times when she had been complicit in conversations, activities, and areas that did not uplift the Black community,” she said.
 “I want to encourage our leaders to be courageous and brave enough to have these conversations, because I want everyone to be able to experience what I was able to experience in my conversation with this brave associate.
 I am excited that this proposal will continue to move the ball forward in the right direction.”

-To close out the historic IALC meeting, Mo Anderson, vice chairman of the board, said: “Remember, when we leave, the joy of being one synergistic, united team that works together and grows together.
+To close out the historic IALC meeting, Mo Anderson, board member, said: “Remember, when we leave, the joy of being one synergistic, united team that works together and grows together.
 You have stood tall and strong, and you’ve come together, you’ve had conversations, with many more to be had, and you’ve taken our culture to a whole other level.
 We are so proud.”Watch The Vote